 Dr Jacky Lam: Yeah, that's right.
 'Cause I think, because Smile Dental where we are, it's fully owned by myself.
 We start back in '96, I graduated '95 actually, so start working January '96.
 And I actually start my first business in about 6 to 8 months after I graduated.
 And I can't remember now, it's so long ago.
 So I bought an old run-down practice in Otahuhu, which some old guys retiring, and I just talked to myself, "Alright, okay, if I'm gonna fall, I'd rather fall early, so I can stand up again when I was young."
 So I picked a lower socioeconomic area, probably one of the lowest in Auckland, and then just start from there.
 I mean, learn my lessons, learn how to run the business, how to manage that, and...
 But fortunately, I've got a lot of good people around me and then so it slowly grow from one practice to about like 14, 15 now.

-Loran: So my next question is, what are the biggest marketing challenges that you face and how do you deal with them?
+Loran: What are the biggest marketing challenges that you face and how do you deal with them?

 Dr Jacky Lam: I think from our era, there was...
 I just got email when I was in university and internet wasn't out there, so I guess most of the marketing back in the early days will be more word of mouth, Yellow Pages, newspaper ads and radio ads, and things like that.
 And then certainly with the shift of the medias, like mobile devices, cell phone, a lot of people would do the marketing online and on internet as well.
 So I think we do see a little bit a change of wind directions on that and it's how to engage the people in that market.
 And as I say, I'll say most of the people got cell phone now, most of the people go online.
 So how you can market your practice different from other people and...
 Yeah.
 That's how I see.